 Within healthcare, virtual reality (VR) applications are currently being used to control pain, decrease anxiety and reduce stress.
 New research has demonstrated a strong case for using the technology in care both at home and in the hospital.
 How can this therapy be scaled to a broader population of patients?
-John Sharp, director of thought advisory with HIMSS, will answer just that question as he speaks with Brennan Spiegel, MD, director of health services research at Cedars-Sinai and author of How Virtual Therapeutics Will Revolutionize Medicine.
+John Sharp, director of thought advisory with HIMSS, will answer just that question in this episode of the Accelerate Health Podcast as he speaks with Brennan Spiegel, MD, director of health services research at Cedars-Sinai and author of How Virtual Therapeutics Will Revolutionize Medicine.

 Even before gaming, shared Dr. Spiegel, the technology was advanced through the military, for simulating aircraft, helicopters, etc. As more accessible platforms became available, including for gaming and entertainment, the technology became more and more popular.
 According to Dr. Spiegel, the technology has the ability to alter consciousness, experiences of the world—both the world around us and the world within us.
 And if used effectively the technology can be used to promote positive cognitions.